Battle of Lauron: Prelude

-The battle
+Battle

 Pompey's foragers had also been out overnight, and were well loaded with supplies.
-When they were heading back to camp they were suddenly attacked by the light-armed Iberians.
-The Pompeians tried to form battle lines but before they could do so the Sertorian heavy infantry charged them from the woods.
-The charge broke the Roman battle line and routed the entire foraging party, they ran for the safety of Pompey's camp.
-At this point the Sertorian cavalry was unleashed and started riding down the fleeing Pompeians turning the rout into a massacre.
-Furthermore a squadron of 250 cavalry had set out for Pompey's camp the moment the opening attack started and were now working their way back killing every Pompeian they encountered.
+When they were heading back to camp they were suddenly attacked by the lightly armed Iberians.
+The Pompeians tried to form battle lines but before they could do so, the Sertorian heavy infantry charged them from the woods.
+The charge broke the Roman battle line and routed the entire foraging party, which ran for the safety of Pompey's camp.
+At this point the Sertorian cavalry was unleashed and started riding down the fleeing Pompeians, turning the rout into a massacre.
+Furthermore a squadron of 250 cavalry had set out for Pompey's camp the moment the opening attack started and were now working their way back, killing every Pompeian they encountered.

-When Pompey became aware of his foragers predicament he sent one of his legates, Decimus Laelius, with his legion to cover his men's retreat.
+When Pompey became aware of his foragers' predicament, he sent one of his legates, Decimus Laelius, with his legion to cover his men's retreat.
 The advancing legion encountered the Sertorian cavalry and forced them back to the right flank where they fell out of sight.
 They then encountered the Sertorian infantry.
-While they were forming up to engage the infantry they were hit in the rear by the Sertorian cavalry who had circled around.
+While they were forming up to engage the infantry, they were hit in the rear by the Sertorian cavalry, who had circled around.
 As the legion recoiled from the shock of this unexpected attack they were attacked from the front by the Sertorian infantry.
-Like the foragers before them they broke and fled, and the massacre continued.
+Like the foragers before them, they broke and fled, and the massacre continued.

 By that time Pompey was leading out his entire army and forming them up to come to his men's rescue.
 As he was preparing to march, Sertorius led out his remaining troops and drew up for battle.
 Pompey now had a dilemma on his hands.
 If he marched to rescue his men, Sertorius could hit his rear or flank, with disastrous results.
 If, on the other hand, he would advance on Sertorius then his retreating force would probably be destroyed and he still would have to fight an uphill battle, this seriously increased the odds of Pompey's army suffering a crippling defeat.

 Pompey's only logical course of action was to stay put and he did.
 He was forced to become a bystander while his men were cut down before his eyes.
 The Pompeian army lost ten thousand men.
 With morale very low, Pompey's army was confined to camp while Sertorius burned down Lauron.
 It was only the arrival of Metellus and his army who prevented Sertorius from finishing off Pompey.
-Not willing to be caught between two Republican armies Sertorius had to withdraw.
+Not willing to be caught between two Republican armies, Sertorius had to withdraw.